-Virtual field trips are offered Monday through Friday, with the earliest availability at 8:30 AM Central Time, and the latest at 3:30 PM Central Time.
+Virtual field trips are offered Mondays only, with the earliest availability at 8:30 AM Central Time, and the latest at 3:30 PM Central Time.

 We can accommodate up to four of the same program in one day per school.
 If you want to do a different program or schedule for various days, we ask that you complete a new reservation form.

 Each program is approximately 30 minutes.
 If you are requesting multiple programs in a day, we ask an additional 30 minutes be planned as 'reset' time.
 Example: If your first program begins at 8:30 and concludes at 9, the earliest we could start the next program would be 9:30.

 We ask that each group have at least 20 students for a virtual program.

 No. Virtual programming is entirely free.
 However, we do require that you reserve a date and time that will be confirmed by the museum scheduling staff via email.
 Reservations can be made by using the form below: